mui/material-ui/docs/src/pages/customization/css-in-js.md

 #### Returns

-`Higher-order Component`: Should be used to wrap a component.
+`higher-order component`: Should be used to wrap a component.

 #### Examples